elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-server.md

 - We added health checks to keep an eye on our server's status.
 - Finally, we made our server ready to run.

-Now that we have an Elsa Server running, let's [create an Elsa Studio application](./elsa-studio-blazorwasm).

 ## Next Steps

 With your Elsa Server up and running, you can now proceed to [create an Elsa Studio application](./elsa-studio-blazorwasm)